Q&A: Help to Buy mortgage scheme

 In addition, lenders must put these borrowers through new affordability checks.
 These were brought in for everyone to avoid a return of the reckless lending of the last boom.

-You mention boom, isn't this just going to create another one?
+You mention boom, isn't this creating another one?

 That's the fear from many commentators who say that Help to Buy is simply going to help some relatively well-off people move up the housing ladder.

-Treasury officials suggest that the system will correct a failure in the market and stimulate builders to get going again with bricks and mortar.
+Treasury officials suggest that the system was designed to correct a failure in the market and stimulate builders to get going again with bricks and mortar.